-66. DELEGATES
+70. DELEGATES

-- 66.1 The Employer recognises and supports the right of the Union to organise and represent its members. - 66.2 Delegates have a legitimate role and function in assisting the Union in the tasks of recruiting members, organising, representing members' interests in the workplace, communicating with employees, and providing them with relevant HSUWA information. - 66.3 Where there are agreed procedures and legitimate trained representatives designed to deal with specific issues such as Equal Employment Opportunity and Work Health and Safety, where appropriate, a delegate will refer any issue that arises to the relevant representative. - 66.4 The number of delegates is to be agreed between the Employer and the Union, taking into consideration the circumstances of the Employer and operational requirements.
-Where agreement is not reached, the Employer and the Union will follow Clause 72 Dispute Settlement Procedure. - 66.5 Following the election or appointment of a delegate, the Union will advise the Employer in writing of the name of the new delegate.
-The delegate will be provided with written credentials by the HSUWA authorising them to act as a delegate in accordance with the provisions of this clause. - 66.6 The Employer will recognise delegates and allow them to carry out their role and functions effectively.
-Delegates will not be threatened or disadvantaged in any way as a result of their role, and will be treated with respect which will be mutually reciprocated. - 66.7 The Employer will provide the delegate with paid time away from their normal duties to perform their role and functions, provided such time is to be taken in consultation with their supervisor, and considers operational requirements. - 66.8 Subject to the approval of the Employer, taking into account operational requirements, the Employer will provide delegates with paid leave to attend courses in accordance with Clause 69 Union Training Leave. - 66.9 Delegates will be provided with reasonable access to facilities required for the purpose of carrying out their role and functions.
-Facilities may include, but will not be limited to: - (a) access to basic communication and information resources such as telephone, computer, email, photocopier, stationery and access to meeting rooms to meet with individual or groups of members and perform Union business; and - (b) access to all relevant information, including appropriate awards, agreements, job descriptions and policies. - 66.10 Access to facilities will be negotiated at the Hospital or Health Service level and will not unreasonably affect the Employer's operations, noting the Employer's protocols and policies will apply to the use of all facilities. - 66.11 Emails between the Union and employees will not be blocked by the Employer, provided the
+- 70.1 The Employer recognises and supports the right of the Union to organise and represent its members. - 70.2 Union Representatives ("Delegates") have a legitimate role and function in assisting the Union in the tasks of recruiting members, organising, representing members' interests in the workplace, communicating with employees, and providing them with relevant HSUWA information. - 70.3 Where there are agreed procedures and legitimate trained representatives designed to deal with specific issues such as Equal Employment Opportunity and Work Health and Safety, where appropriate, a Delegate will refer any issue that arises to the relevant representative. - 70.4 Following the election or appointment of a Delegate, the Union will advise the Employer in writing of the name of the new Delegate. - 70.5 The Employer will recognise Delegates and allow them to carry out their role and functions effectively, Delegates will not be threatened or disadvantaged in any way as a result of their role, and will be treated with respect which will be mutually reciprocated. - 70.6 The Employer will provide the Delegate with paid time away from their normal duties to perform their role and functions, provided such time is to be taken in consultation with their supervisor, and considers operational requirements. - 70.7 Subject to the approval of the Employer, taking into account operational requirements, the Employer will provide Delegates with paid leave to attend courses in accordance with Clause 73 Union Training Leave. - 70.8 Provided the operation of the organisation is not unduly affected, Delegates may have access to rosters providing information regarding work location and shifts of employees in their work area.
+The rosters will be provided within ten working days of request.

-- Employer's policies and protocols relevant to electronic communications will continue to apply. - 66.12 Delegates will have the right to display Union material in the workplace on noticeboards provided by the Employer.
+- 70.9 Delegates will be provided with reasonable access to facilities required for the purpose of carrying out their role and functions.
+Facilities may include, but will not be limited to: - (a) access to basic communication and information resources such as telephone, computer, email, photocopier, stationery and access to meeting rooms to meet with individual or groups of members and perform Union business; and - (b) access to all relevant information, including appropriate awards, agreements, job descriptions and policies. - 70.10 Access to facilities will be negotiated at the Hospital or Health Service level and will not unreasonably affect the Employer's operations, noting the Employer's protocols and policies will apply to the use of all facilities. - 70.11 Emails between the Union and employees will not be blocked by the Employer, provided the Employer's policies and protocols relevant to electronic communications will continue to apply. - 70.12 Delegates will have the right to display Union material in the workplace on noticeboards provided by the Employer.